 libcontainer to use resource isolation features of the Linux kernel.
 You can learn more about docker containers and how to create docker containers in the following article – What is docker container?

-You can install docker easily on all Linux distribution.
+You can install docker easily on all Linux distributions.
 If you are using Ubuntu 16.04 or newer, you can follow this guide to install docker containers.
 Before we move forward, make sure that your distro is up-to-date.
 Use apt to check & install any pending update –

 sudo apt update sudo apt upgrade -y